superdesk/web-publisher/docs/bundles/SWPStorageBundle/mapping.rst

     See Symfony `documentation`_ for more details.

 Let's say you created a new bundle called **ContentBundle** and you want to register your model classes mappings.
-You could do that in a normal way by defining it in the config as follows:
+You could do that in a normal way by defining it in the configuration file as follows:

 .. code-block:: yaml